 State of Veteran Mental Health and Substance Abuse in America

-Across America, perhaps no one single group of people sacrifice more for their country than the armed service members – both active duty and retired veterans who at some point in their lives were willing to give up everything to protect and defend their nation.
+Across America, perhaps no one single group of people sacrifice more for their country than our military—both active duty and retired Veterans who at some point in their lives were willing to give up everything to protect and defend their nation.

 Overconsumption of Alcohol